GiovanniMenon/CAN-SkewIDS/README.md

 > [!NOTE]
-> The code for these projects may not be the best or the cleanest, as it was written as group project and sometimes in an experimental way.
+> The code for these projects may not be the best or the cleanest, as it was written as project and sometimes in an experimental way.
 > Some aspects could definitely be improved and optimized.
 # CAN-SkewIDS